agdturner/ccg-math/README.md

 ## Development Roadmap
 ### Version 1.3
-Compare and contract with https://github.com/eobermuhlner/big-math A SNAPSOT version of this will be made available in due course...
+Compare and contract with https://github.com/eobermuhlner/big-math and https://github.com/kiprobinson/BigFraction A SNAPSOT version of this will be made available in due course...

 ## Dependencies